annaneofficial/cs50x/week0/README.md

 # Crab's Banana Catch 🦀🍌

 In this exciting Scratch game, you control a hungry crab as it moves across the screen, catching falling bananas to earn points.
 The more bananas you catch, the higher your score goes!
-But be careful—don’t miss too many, or the game will be
+But be careful—don’t miss too many, or the game will be over.

+## Features 🚀

+This game was built using the basics of coding in Scratch, including:

+- **Loops**: To keep the bananas falling continuously.
+- **If Statements**: To check if the crab catches a banana or if it touches the ground.
+- **Variables**: To track and update the player’s score and lives.
+- **Events**: To start the game and reset it when needed.

+## Gameplay 🎮

+1. Use the arrow keys to move the crab left and right.
+2. Catch the bananas to earn points.
+3. Avoid missing bananas to keep playing.

+With simple mechanics and increasing challenges, _"Crab's Banana Catch"_ is a fun way to see how basic coding concepts can create an engaging game.

+---

+Feel free to download the Scratch project and play the game! 🎉

 ---